fitafunsoftware/project-fff/utilities/state_machine/README.md

 # State
 A basic implementation of the State in a State Machine.
 Extend this class to make your own custom States in code.
 <br>Has the following hooks:
-- ready
 - enter
 - resume
+- exit
+- seek
+- handle_input
 - update
-- exit
-- animation_finished
+- on_animation_finished

 ## ComponentState
 An extension of the State class that lets you compose States in-editor as nodes using StateComponents.